Code-Institute-Submissions/DavidJPWard-BattleBoats_MayResub/README.md

 ### Visual Feedback

-- Hits and missed are marked on the board that is printed out to the terminal
+- Hits and misses are marked on the board that is printed out to the terminal

 ![visual feedback](/Images/features%20v5s4a3%20feedbac2.png)